Sunday, July 29, 2018

 Overall, an above-average shooter that's quite flawed with high difficulty but it's still a bundle of fun for an hour or two.
 However, if I'm being brutally honest, then I'll stick with Fernandez Must Die and Elite's Commando.

-Download the floppy or hard disk versions.
+Download for floppy or hard disk.

 Monday, July 23, 2018